1971

 2003

-The Daily Number and Big 4 see midday draws – seven days per week – being introduced by the Pennsylvania Lottery on February 11th.
+The Daily Number and Big 4 see midday draws7 days a week – being introduced by the PALottery on February 11th.

 Later the same year – on December 31st – Lisa Ensor from York becomes the third winner of a PA Lottery Powerball jackpot when she scoops a fantastic US$ 60.1 Million – splitting the top prize with a South Carolina Powerball player.